j-daniel-csusb/classicalmechanics/_sources/intro.md

 # Welcome to Phys 3200 - Classical Mechanics

-This is a place holder for class description and syllabus
+This is an interactive Jupyter Book for Phys 3200- Classical Mechanics I at CSUSB for Fall 2025.

+## Learning Outcomes

 ```{tableofcontents}
 ```